Learn about foal development, weaning foals, foal foot care, especially your first foal, and know these important tips about caring for foals.

 By the time the foal is about two months of age, it will be ready to graduate into the innovative "Foal to Yearling Halter".

-- Vaccines: We administer a three-way vaccine at four months of age.
+We administer a three-way vaccine at four months of age during this critical stage of foal development.
 This protects the foal against Tetanus and Eastern and Western Encephalomyelitis.

 At five months the foal gets a five-way vaccine.
 This boosts the three-way vaccine and adds influenza (Flu-Vac) and “Rhino” vaccines.
 Also, at five months, the foal receives its first dose of West Nile Vaccine.
 The second dose of West Nile is given at six months of age.